remiges-sachin/plaintest/FRAMEWORK.md

 Collections contain your Postman exports.
 Data holds CSV files with test cases.
 Environments store URLs and settings.
 Reports capture what happened.

-This structure separates test logic from test data from test configuration.
+This structure separates test logic from test scripts from test data from test configuration.

 ## Practical Problems PlainTest Solves